4 years of ITILITE – A look back and the way forward!

 We have super talented team members who believe in our mission and are working relentlessly to simplify business travel & expenses.
 Each member of our team is an entrepreneur.
 Their ownership & growth mindset is what is driving ITILITE to become a world leader in the T&E space.
 Every day when we see our team come back and raise the bar on how we operate, we feel super proud.

 As for customers, we always strive to add value to our customers’ life.
 Appreciation from our customers is a big milestone for us.
-From the early days when our first customer gave us a 5 on 5 rating on a trip to now making it to a high performer on G2, it has been a great journey of customer delight.
+From the early days when our first customer gave us a 5 on 5 ratings on a trip to now making it to a high performer on G2, it has been a great journey of customer delight.
 However, even today when a customer says that we have done an amazing job, that’s a highlight of our day.
 Achieving and consistently maintaining an NPS of 62, which is 2X of the industry average, is the other thing that keeps us motivated and happy.

 Khushali: That’s an impressive journey indeed!
 Now that we have briefly talked about ITILITE’s journey so far, it would be good for our readers to know the story behind ITILITE.
 How did the idea come into being?